Solar charge controller

 Simple controls 1 to 2 stages dependent bypass relays or transistors to control the voltage in one or two steps.
 These essentially just before or disconnect the solar panel when a certain voltage is reached.
 For all practical purposes, these are the dinosaurs, but there are some in old systems – and some of the super cheap for sale online.
 His only real claim to fame is its reliability – how have few components, there is not much to break.

-tracking the maximum power point (MPPT), such as those made by Midnite Solar, Xantrex, Outback food, Morningstar and others.
+The maximum power point (MPPT), such as those made by Midnite Solar, Xantrex, Outback food, Morningstar , Ep Solar and others.
 These are the latest drivers, with prices to match – but with efficiencies in the range of 94% to 98%, you can save a lot of money in larger systems because they provide 10 to 30% more battery power.
 For more information, see our article on MPPT.

 Most drivers come with some kind of indicator, either a single LED, a series of LED or digital meters.
 Many newer, such as inner power, classic Midnite, Morningstar MPPT, and others have built in computer interfaces command and control.
 The simplest usually have only a couple of small LED lamps, which show that you have the power and you are getting some kind of charge.
 Most of those meters display both voltage and current from the panels and the battery voltage.
 Some also show the amount of current is pulling the load terminals.